tensorleap/tensorleap/examples/coco/README.md

 On the left is the mislabeled **ground truth**, which segmented the driver and one of the women as **car**.
 On the right is the model's **prediction,** which correctly segmented all three people.

 #### Inaccurate Labeling

+An example of a poor and inaccurate labeling of the people in the background:

 ![Inaccurate Labeling Example](<../.gitbook/assets/image (40).png>)